aglasencnik/EmmetNetSharp/CONTRIBUTING.md

-# Contributing to BlazoryVS
+# Contributing to EmmetNetSharp

-Thank you for your interest in contributing to BlazoryVS!
+Thank you for your interest in contributing to EmmetNetSharp!
 We welcome contributions from the community to help make this project better.

 ## Reporting Issues

-If you encounter any issues while using BlazoryVS, please check the [issue tracker](https://github.com/aglasencnik/BlazoryVS/issues) to see if your issue has already been reported.
+If you encounter any issues while using EmmetNetSharp, please check the [issue tracker](https://github.com/aglasencnik/EmmetNetSharp/issues) to see if your issue has already been reported.
 If not, you can open a new issue with the following information:

 - A clear and concise title.
 - A detailed description of the issue, including steps to reproduce it.